GUIDE 2025

 • Strategies to adopt when funding organizations accept your application or deny it

-We highly recommend this book with thorough information about the different types of grants and how you might find them.
+We highly recommend this book, which provides thorough information about the types of grants and how you might find them.

 It includes multiple resources to help people research grant opportunities, complete applications, and make a case for why they are deserving recipients.
 Furthermore, you can learn about contact names in federal agencies, state government offices dealing with economic development or human services programs, and foundations that award grants of certain kinds.